 How much you make depends on the state you work in, your place of employment, and the relative demand for nursing informatics specialists in your area.

 How do I become a nurse informatics specialist?

 In order to become an informatics specialist, you must first obtain your registered nursing (RN) license.
 Most informatics specialists hold a bachelor’s degree in nursing (BSN), and some pursue their master’s in nursing (MSN) to gain entry to more advanced roles.

 Other nurse informatics specialists might pursue an advanced degree in another field, such as information technology or computer science.

 Herzing University offers several degree pathways to help students begin or advance their nursing careers.
-Students may choose from BSN, RN to BSN and MSN programs, or complete a dual credit program to earn graduate-level credits at the undergraduate level.
+Students may choose from BSN, RN to BSN programs, and MSN programs, or complete a dual credit program to earn graduate-level credits at the undergraduate level.
 Additionally, Herzing offers an MBA program in technology management and healthcare management.

 Whether you’re a prospective nursing student, just beginning your nursing career, or a looking for your next career move, nursing informatics could be an ideal opportunity for you.